Ebenezer Assifuah: Pau

-On 9 March 2022, Assifuah suffered a serious anterior cruciate ligament injury, which ruled him out for the rest of the 2021-22 season.
+On 9 March 2022, Assifuah suffered a serious anterior cruciate ligament injury, which ruled him out for the rest of the 2021–22 season.
 In July 2022, Assifuah's contract with Pau terminated and both parties decided to path ways.

+Kedah Darul Aman

+On 6 January 2023, Assifuah joined Malaysian club Kedah Darul Aman, signing a two-year contract.
+After nearly a year at the club, he make his debut on 24 May 2024 in a league match against Perak.
+Assifuah scored his first goal which resulted in a hat-trick during the 2024 Malaysia FA Cup match against Bukit Tambun in a 5–0 win on 14 June 2024.

 International career

-African Youth Championship
+Youth

 Assifuah was part of the Ghana Under-20 national team during the qualification rounds for the 2013 African U-20 Championship.
-He scored Ghana's second goal against Uganda national under-20 football team in October 2012.
+He scored Ghana's second goal against Uganda U20 in October 2012.
 In 2013, coach Sellas Tetteh called him up, along with Liberty Professional teammates Kennedy Ashia and Kwame Boahene, for the Ghana Under-20 national team ahead of the 2013 tournament in Algeria.
 During the competition he scored in every group match game which helped push the team into the finals with Egypt and Ghana finished as runners up of the competition.
 With Egyptian player Kahraba he was 2nd joint top scorer of the tournament.

-FIFA U-20 Championship, Turkey 2013

-Assifuah was a member of the Ghana Under-20 national team that took part in the 2013 FIFA U-20 tournament in Turkey.
+Assifuah was a member of the Ghana U20 that took part in the 2013 FIFA U-20 World Cup in Turkey.
 He finished the tournament as the leading goal scorer with 6 goals.

-Senior Ghana National Team
+Senior

-Assifuah made his first appearance for the senior Ghana national football team as a starter in 0–0 Africa Cup of Nations qualifying tie with Mozambique on 27 March 2016.
-Later he was selected for 2017 Africa Cup of Nations, but remained on the bench throughout while his team finished in fourth place.
+On 27 March 2016, Assifuah made his first debut for the senior Ghana national team as a starter in the 2017 Africa Cup of Nations qualifiers tie with Mozambique that ended in a goalless draw.
+Later he was selected for 2017 Africa Cup of Nations held in Gabon, but remained on the bench throughout the tournament while his team finished in fourth place.

+Personal life

+Assifuah sister, Gifty Assifuah is also a professional footballer.